juwentao/CS5610_website/README.md

 ## Write-up

 ### 1. Challenges & timeline
 Building eight coordinated pages with purely static assets meant carefully planning shared navigation, typography, and utility classes before diving into each layout.
 The Sudoku grids required extra attention to keep borders crisp, accessible, and responsive without relying on JavaScript or additional markup helpers.
-The full assignment (ideation, design system, implementation, polish) was completed in roughly 10 hours spread across several focused work sessions.
+The full assignment was completed in roughly 20 hours.

 ### 2. Mobile design decisions
 The navbar transitions to a fixed bottom bar on narrow viewports to maintain reachability while freeing vertical space for content.
 Puzzle boards switch to more compact cell sizing, and multi-column sections collapse into stacked cards to prevent horizontal scrolling.
 Form layouts use a fluid grid so that input labels remain adjacent to fields even on smaller screens, reducing cognitive load.